No products in the cart.

 The short answer is, without researching the manufacturer, you can’t know.
 Until the FDA levies additional regulation regarding the packaging, marketing, and production of CBD oil, your best bet is to order directly from NuLeaf Naturals.

-As with many of its policies, Amazon keeps their cards well-hidden as to their reasoning for this no-CBD rule.
+As with many of its policies, Amazon keeps its cards well-hidden as to their reasoning for this no-CBD rule.
 Some experts speculate that Amazon is concerned about the rapidly changing state legislation around CBD, as well as international law, which can be confusing at best.
 Others assume that Amazon doesn’t want to get tied up in cure-all claims appearing in individual listings.
-Still others postulate that CBD won’t appear on Amazon until it’s promoted by Ellen, Dr. Phil, and Oprah.
+Still, others postulate that CBD won’t appear on Amazon until it’s promoted by Ellen, Dr. Phil, and Oprah.

 You might be wondering if there’s really a difference between hemp and CBD, given that they both come from the same plant, cannabis Sativa.
 But then again, so does marijuana, and with its high levels of THC, there’s a world of difference between it and non-intoxicating CBD oil and hemp oil.

 Hemp oil is extracted from hemp seeds and while it is a beneficial essential oil that contains a rich blend of nutrients such as protein, omega fatty acids, and vitamin E, it contains no cannabinoids whatsoever.
 Hemp oil doesn’t resolve headaches, lower inflammation, help with anxiety, or lessen pain.
 It is a beneficial essential oil and nutritional supplement, and that is all.

 CBD, on the other hand, works synergistically with the body’s natural processes and the ECS (endocannabinoid system), a complex communication system for cells throughout the body.
 Countless consumers have reported a wide array of benefits from using CBD oil, and CBD is being scientifically studied to learn more about its healing properties.